mainmatter/playbook/project-flow/full-service/README.md

 objective for a client, we first of all need to understand what specifically that objective is.
 We will work closely with the client in a workshop to understand what exact value the application we are building is going to provide that is currently lacking.
-Together, we will answer questions likt:
+Together, we will answer questions like:

 - what is it that is currently missing or that we are aiming to improve?
 - who is the target audience for the application we are building in the project